KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/IG-Page-Design/Index.page.md

 Where guidance has been added in another IG, such as the glossary, this can be rendered in an IG using the Simpifier { {render: command, which can work across projects and organisations.

-for example, the UKCore Glossary can be rendered via:
+for example, the NHSE IG Glossary can be rendered via:
 ~~~~html
 { {render:hl7fhirukcorer4/index-duplicate-49}}
 ~~~~